 In about 80 countries around the world, May 1, or May Day, is an official labor holiday, marked by worker demonstrations and rallies.

-But you wouldn’t know it in much of the United States, where union membership has fallen to its lowest point in nearly 70 years and May Day’s significance is all but forgotten.
+But you wouldn’t know it in much of the United States, where union membership has fallen to its lowest point in nearly 70 years and May Day’s significance is all but forgotten (although in recent years, it’s become a day of immigrant rights rallies).

 Gilded Age tensions

 During The Gilded Age, which stretched from the end of the Civil War to the turn of the 20th Century, America went through a period of dramatic economic growth and industrialization.
 It resulted in a huge concentration of wealth and a rapidly growing gap between capital — broadly defined as stockholders, executives and managers who controlled the means of production – and the wage-earning labor force who worked the production lines.

 Industrial capitalism yielded larger workplaces, greater use of technology, and a division of the manufacturing process that required less skill and training (sound familiar?).
 It also posed a direct threat to the individual laborer, who risked becoming an increasingly cheap and replaceable cog in a vastly expanding machine.

 The labor movement

 When work was available, it was often less than desirable.
 In the absence of strong federal work laws, immigrant laborer commonly worked excessively long hours in wretched, dangerous conditions, typically for meager wages.

 In response, a convention of the Federation of Organized Trades and Labor Unions called for a national strike on May 1, 1886.
 The primary demand: an eight-hour workday.